andberry/berry-website-astro/src/content/blog/javascript-var-let-const.md

 ---
-title: 'var, let, const: declaring variables in JavaScript'
+title: "var, let, const: declaring variables in JavaScript"
-abstract: 'My 2 cents on the 3 different ways to declare variables in JavaScript.'
+abstract: "My 2 cents on the 3 different ways to declare variables in JavaScript."
 createdAt: 20200916
-createdAtDisplay: 'September 16, 2020'
+createdAtDisplay: "September 16, 2020"
 published: true
-tags: ['javascript']
+tags: ["javascript"]
-heroImage: 'garda5.jpg'
+heroImage: "@images/montreal-skyline.jpg"
 ---

 In Javascript we can declare variables using <strong>var</strong>, <strong>const</strong> and <strong>let</strong> keywords